Best Event Networking Apps 2026: Whova, Brella & More

 Grip

 Grip is oriented toward trade shows and exhibitions where lead capture and exhibitor ROI are primary metrics.
 Strong European presence.
-Comprehensive commercial tools.
 Requires significant organiser investment.

 FirstMove

 FirstMove is UK-focused but available globally.
-It's particularly well-suited to festivals, social events, community gatherings, and any professional event with a social atmosphere.
+It works particularly well for festivals, social events, community gatherings, and any professional event with a social atmosphere.

 Meetup

 Meetup's strength is recurring community groups.
 For people who want to find and build community around shared interests over time, Meetup has a large established user base and good organiser tools.
-In-event experience is limited — Meetup helps you find and get to an event, but not connect once you're there.
+The in-event experience is limited — Meetup helps you find and get to an event, but not connect once you're there.
+We have a full Meetup vs FirstMove comparison for readers weighing the two.

 Lunchclub